 Promoting Local Stories:

-This Campaign will function primarily through social media and public content contribution from teachers, administrators, school board member, parents, and others.
-The Campaign will use the primary hashtag #beyondeducating.
-Each month, the Campaign will focus on a different social issue in schools (e.g. food insecurity or mental health issues) which will be assigned its own hashtag.
+This Campaign functions primarily through social media and public content contribution from teachers, administrators, school board members, parents, and others.
+The Campaign uses the primary hashtag #beyondeducating.
+The Campaign will focus on a different social issues in schools (e.g. food insecurity or mental health issues).

-Followers will be encouraged to share the programs and stories in their school related to the topic for the month using both hashtags.
-For example, a district could share content on food insecurity such as pictures of a bus driver delivering meals along his route during the COVID-19 pandemic.
+Followers are encouraged to share the programs and stories in their school related to the campaign topics.
+For example, a district could share content on food insecurity such as pictures of a bus driver delivering meals along his route during the summer.
 This will serve as a forum for educators and support staff across the state to highlight the issues and share solutions.
 Participants can include a link to a story, an encouraging quote, a new program, or other outstanding things their district has achieved.